iporaitech/create-react-app/packages/react-scripts/template/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run build:dev` or `npm run build:dev --watch`

+Output bundles in Webpack development mode.

+This script can be called with:

+`yarn build:dev` to generate bundles once

+or

+`yarn build:dev --watch` to run Webpack in watch mode.

+By default the bundles are generated into build/dev dir but the ENV var CRA_BUILD_DEV_OUTPUT_PATH can be set to specify the output path of the build.

+The script just uses the react-scripts webpack.config.js in development mode but removes the `HotModuleReplacementPlugin` because this plugin requires WebpackDevServer to work properly.

+This is useful is you want to serve the bundles in development from a backend like Elixir/Phoenix, Ruby on Rails or similar, that already render html templates.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**